 YAG LASER ORIGINS AND USES IN OPHTHALMOLOGY

-The first pulsed Yttrium-Argon-Garnet (YAG) lasers were developed in 1976 and the ophthalmic YAG laser has been used clinically since 1983.
+The first pulsed Yttrium-Aluminum-Garnet (YAG) lasers were developed in 1976 and the ophthalmic YAG laser has been used clinically since 1983.
 YAG lasers of various makes are are more commonly used to treat two conditions: A) Posterior Capsule Opacification, and B) Narrow Angle Glaucoma

 Just as (or really, more important than that) is the doctor’s experience.
 If your local ophthalmologist suggests treating your floater, but it is not a significant part of their practice, be cautious.
 It is our opinion that the treatment of eye floaters is a very specialized skill set developed over the treatment of hundreds of patients.
 If your doctor just “dabbles” with floaters, they may not be entirely committed to developing the unique skills required to safely and successfully treat your eye floaters.

 YAG LASER PHYSICS

 YAG lasers are solid-state lasers use Yttrium/Aluminum/Garnet crystals and are stable, reliable, and accurate lasers that require little maintenance or calibration.
 Unlike lasers most people are accustomed to, the optics of our laser DOES NOT emit a single narrow beam that many associate with lasers.
 The laser energy profile of the Ellex YAG laser has a cone-shaped beam.
 The YAG laser frequency is invisible to the human eye, but there are two red, visible, low energy red diode lasers that are always on and used as a focusing aid.